Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Numerical Illustration

-Next, we turn to dynamical expectation values, with the focus on a high temperature $\beta = 0.01$ \cite{SM}.
-In Fig.\ \ref{fig:dynamic} (a) we depict $\langle n_{l'=l}(t) \rangle_\text{neq}$ for perturbations $\varepsilon = 100$, $200$, and $300$, as resulting from the QT relation \eqref{eq:QT1}.
-Further, we depict $\langle n_{l'=l}(t) \rangle_{\cal P}$, as resulting from the QT relation \eqref{eq:QT2}.
-While we observe that all curves shown differ from each other, this observation is not surprising because, as illustrated in Fig.\ \ref{fig:static}, the initial values $\langle n_{l'=l} \rangle_\text{neq}$ depend on $\varepsilon$.
-In view of this fact, we try a data collapse using the simple map \cite{SM}
+Next, we turn to dynamical expectation values, with the focus on a high temperature $\beta = 0.01$.
+In Fig.\ \ref{fig:dynamic} (a) we depict $\langle n_{l'=l}(t) \rangle_\sscript$ for perturbations $\varepsilon = 100$, $200$, and $300$, as resulting from the QT relation \eqref{eq:QT1}.
+Further, as a comparison, we depict the (normalized) equilibrium correlation function $\langle n_{l}(t) n_l \rangle_\text{eq}$, which can be calculated by means of a pure-state approach as well \cite{steinigeweg2014, steinigeweg2015}.
+While we observe that all curves shown differ from each other, this observation is not surprising because, as illustrated in Fig.\ \ref{fig:static}, the initial values $\langle n_{l'=l}(0) \rangle_\sscript$ depend on $\varepsilon$.
+In view of this fact, we try a data collapse using the simple map (see Appendix \ref{Sec:LM})